-Below is a step-by-step guide to help you prepare you for moving out of a rental property.
+Below is a step-by-step guide to help you prepare for moving out of a rental property.

 Moving time is the perfect opportunity to get rid of excess or unwanted items.
-However, don’t be tempted to leave behind things you don’t want when you’re moving out of a rental property.
+However, don’t be tempted to leave behind items you no longer want when you’re moving out of a rental property.
 None of your items should be left at the property by the time you leave.

 Visit your local council website to check whether they offer this service and make arrangements for pickup:

 You must ensure that your property is thoroughly cleaned before you hand the keys back.
 Returning keys is final; it is viewed as an indication that you’re happy with how you’ve left the property.